testdouble/azure-blob/README.md

 3. Change the `AzureStorage` service to `AzureBlob`  in your Active Storage config (`config/storage.yml`)
 4. Restart or deploy the app.

-## Authenricate using Managed Identity
+## Authenticate using Managed Identity

 As of 04/04/2018, there are 2 supported ways to get MSI Token.